searchmetrics/dd-deploy-metric/README.md

 ## How to use the script in your CI/CD pipeline
 To use the script in your repository you will need to configure environment variables and add the script lines to your CI configuration.
 ### Configure environment variables
 First configure the variables DD_CLIENT_API_KEY, SERVICE, PROJECT AND BU.
+> SERVICE, PROJECT AND BU, should be in lowercase.
+The BU value should be stansdarized and can be confirmed with the PI team.

-You can do this using the following methods:
+To add the variables use the following methods:

 **Travis CI**